mletras89/QDMI/docs/rationale.md

 use that to allocate a properly sized memory region.
 The parameter `num_devices` is a pointer to a variable that will store the number of devices that were actually written into the allocated memory after calling the function.
-The function can also be called with a `NULL` pointer for `devices` to only retrieve the number of devices that are available which will in this case be returned in `num_devices`.
-Simultaneously, if `num_devices` is `NULL`it is ignored and the function only writes the number of devices into the memory pointed to by `devices`.
+The function can also be called with a `NULL` pointer for `devices` to only retrieve the number of devices that are available which will, in this case, be returned in `num_devices`.
+Simultaneously, if `num_devices` is `NULL`, it is ignored, and the function only writes the number of devices into the memory pointed to by `devices`.

 With the device handles at hand, the function \ref QDMI_query_device_property can be called for one device.
 The signature of the function is: